IMPACT

 Aspiring Girls

 Aspiring Girls matches caring women with girls in kindergarten through high school in a one-to-one relationship.
-Kindergarten through fifth-grade girls and their mentors meet individually each week.
-Sixth-grade through twelfth-grade girls meet weekly as a group with their mentors on the school campus.
-A group facilitator plans weekly activities.
+Mentoring Coordinators plan regular activities for mentors and mentees.
+Mentors meet with their mentees at least four hours per month.
 Volunteer mentors commit to one year of mentoring or longer.
-Aspiring Girls was originally established as a pilot project in 1996 called Forever Friends and has grown to a program now serving six school districts.
+Aspiring Girls was originally established as a pilot project in 1996 called Forever Friends and has grown to a program now serving five school districts - Longview, Pine Tree, Spring Hill, Hallsville and White Oak ISDs..

 Aspiring Boys

-Aspiring Boys matches adult male mentors with kindergarten through twelfth-grade boys.
-Mentors meet individually with their mentees weekly on the school campus.
+Aspiring Boys matches adult male mentors with kindergarten through twelfth-grade boys in a one-to-one relationship.
+Mentors have regular contact with their mentees weekly and attend planned activities for mentors and mentees.
+Volunteer mentors commit to at least one year of mentoring.
 They inspire and encourage young people who can benefit from additional adult support.
 Volunteer opportunities for Aspiring Boys are available on campuses in Hallsville, Longview, Pine Tree, Spring Hill, and White Oak independent school districts.